-- A company which invests in a subsidiary company engaged in food production activities can be considered for a tax deduction equivalent to the amount of investment made in that subsidiary for that year of assessment; and - The subsidiary company undertaking food production activities can be considered for a full tax exemption on its statutory income for 10 years of assessment for new projects or 5 years of assessment for expansion projects.
+- A company which invests in a subsidiary company engaged in food production activities can be considered for a tax deduction equivalent to the amount of investment made in that subsidiary for that year of assessment; and - ii The subsidiary company undertaking food production activities can be considered for a full tax exemption on its statutory income for 10 years of assessment for new projects or 5 years of assessment for expansion projects.

-Applications should be submitted to the Ministry of Agriculture & Food Industries via https://www.mafi.gov. my/insentif-/-geran-/-dana-/-pelaburan.
+Applications should be submitted to the Ministry of Agriculture & Food Industries via www.mafi.gov.my/insentif-/-geran-/-dana-/-pelaburan a.
+Incentives for Production of Halal Food